sweattep/modern_quotes/README.md

 >When designing an experience we need to keep the result as close to the action as possible.

+>Time is not an object

+>Synchronous communication is not possible

 >The enjoyment of one's tools is an essential ingredient of successful work.

 >Some data types, workflows, or complex test scenarios can only be tested in production.